Lone Tree, Colorado: Public transportation

-The RTD Bus & Rail's E Line, F Line and R Line make five stops in Lone Tree (County Line, Lincoln, Sky Ridge Medical Center, Lone Tree City Center, and Ridgegate Parkway–the latter being the southern terminus of all three lines).
+The RTD Bus & Rail's E Line and R Line make five stops in Lone Tree (County Line, Lincoln, Sky Ridge Medical Center, Lone Tree City Center, and Ridgegate Parkway).
+Ridgegate Parkway is the southernmost station in the light rail system.

 The Lone Tree Link operates free bus service along Park Meadows Drive during the weekdays, serving Lincoln Station and four other stops in the city.

 Amenities

-Shopping

-The Park Meadows contains many restaurants, including recognizable brands like PF Chang's, The Cheesecake Factory, and Red Robin.
-Other dining options include 5 Guys Burgers and Fries, Chipotle, Costa Vida, John Holly's, MAD Greens, McDonald's, Noodles & Company and In-N-Out Burger.

-Dining

-Lone Tree is home to one of the most famous brunch chains in Colorado, Snooze, which features local ingredients on the menu, and is expanding across the country.
-Lone Tree's proximity to downtown Denver also makes accessible urban activities and restaurants.
-Lone Tree has multiple grocery stores and retail establishments, including Costco, Safeway, and Target.

-Medical

 Sky Ridge Medical Center and ER is situated in Lone Tree.
-Sky Ridge underwent extreme expansion efforts from 2013-2014.
+Sky Ridge underwent extreme expansion efforts from 2013 to 2014.
 Sky Ridge contains a variety of hospital specialties and is located off of Yosemite near the Charles Schwab complex.
 For physical health and exercise, Lone Tree has the Lone Tree Recreation Center.
 The Recreation Center contains an indoor swimming pool, many gyms, and opportunities for classes.

-Entertainment

-Lone Tree's indoor entertainment options include Bowlero Bowling Alley and Party Venue, iFly Indoor Skydiving Facility, and UAMeadows 12 Movie Theatre.

 Lone Tree is home to Park Meadows.
-With over 185 stores and restaurants, it is Colorado's largest shopping mall and hosts a wide variety of stores, such as American Girl, Apple, Crate & Barrel, L.L.
-Bean, lululemon, Michael Kors, Nordstrom, and Williams Sonoma.
+With over 185 stores and restaurants, it is Colorado's largest shopping mall.
 Park Meadows is built in the mountain lodge architectural style.
 Although it is primarily an indoor mall, it also has an outdoor section called "The Vistas".

 Lone Tree is home to a large golf course and hotel area.
 Lone Tree is made up of many running trails and biking trails for inhabitants and visitors alike.
 The bluffs at the southern part of the city offer these trails as well as hiking possibilities.
 Lone Tree is approximately 30 minutes from Red Rocks, which offers more hiking, biking, and running trails as well as a venue for outdoor concerts.
 Additionally, its suburban location in South Metro Denver makes Lone Tree not far from Castle Rock, which offers other activities.